Why businesses need a clear foundation before anything else

 What they actually have is a logo, a colour palette, and a website that looks the part — but underneath that, there’s very little clarity about who they are, what they stand for, or how they should show up.

-When that foundation isn’t properly defined, everything built on top of it becomes inconsistent.
+When that foundation isn’t clearly defined, everything built on top of it becomes inconsistent.

 The problem with surface-level branding